 One of the persons with whom Ed worked was Mark Forrester who was an impassioned advocate for social justice for the young adults living in the Tenderloin with its problems of prostitution, drugs and poverty.
 Forrester lived in a small room there and was active in the fledgling gay group, Society for Individual Rights.
 He exposed Ed to Saul Alinsky-style community organizing and took him to meet with various government officials to advocate for services for young adults in the Tenderloin.
 Ed, Mark and Fred Bird, pastor at North Beach Methodist Church, wrote the Tenderloin Report which delineated the social problems there and received local media attention.
 Forrester was able to secure funding to open a program for Tenderloin youth, which he named Hansen House.

 Ed developed a night ministry in which he walked the streets late at night to talk with hustlers and other persons working the streets.
-When some gay youth got together to form an organization they called Vanguard, Ed helped them get meeting space at Glide and served as their liaison with the church.
+When some gay youth got together to form an organization they called Vanguard, Ed helped them get space in Glide's basement for their holiday dinners and served as their liaison with the church.
 Ed was profoundly impacted by hearing the stories and struggles of the youth he encountered during this year at Glide.

 Back at Claremont for his final year, Ed had to determine a dissertation topic.
 He had previously thought he would write something about the human predicament as seen through the lens of the Bible.
 However, he was so moved by the experience at Glide that he wrote on the church’s ministry with homosexual persons.
 No one on the faculty had had the breadth of experience that Ed had in San Francisco, so Ed essentially was teaching his advisors.
 The dissertation included a proposal that the church should offer a “sacred covenant service” based on the covenant between David and Jonathan.
 Ed had performed such a union service for a couple while in San Francisco.
 Through all of these experiences, Ed still identified himself as a heterosexual man with some same-sex feelings.
 He graduated from Claremont with a Doctor in Religion degree in 1967.
 A first son was born to Ed and Ann that year.